Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Introduction

+where \(n\) is the number of observations for this protocol, and \(\mathbf{z}^* = (z(t_i))_{i=1}^n\) is a vector of observations of the DGP.
+We may then explore the posterior distribution \citep{gelman2013bayesian} using Markov chain Monte Carlo.
+In particular we use the Haario-Bardenet adaptive-covariance Metropolis-Hastings \citep{johnstone_uncertainty_2016} algorithm as implemented by PINTS \citep{clerx_probabilistic_2019}.
+This method was run using four parallel chains each containing 25,000 iterations and a `burn in' period of 5,000 iterations.

-As shown in Fig.~\ref{fig:simple_example}, training our discrepant model with each set of observation times yields four parameter estimates, each with different distributions.
+As shown in Fig.~\ref{fig:simple_example}, for each sample of the DGP, we obtain a parameter estimate from each set of observation times, each with a different distribution.
 For instance, training using \(T_1\) results in a model that approximates the DGP well on short timescales, and training using \(T_4\) allows us to recapitulate the behaviour of the system over longer timescales, as can be seen in panel \textbf{a}.
-From how closely the model (Equation~\ref{eqn:simple_example_discrepant_y}) fits the model in the regions where observations are made, we can see that in either of these cases, a single exponential seems to provide a reasonable approximation to the DGP.
-However, if we require an accurate model for both the slow and fast behaviour of the system, model discrepancy presents an issue, and this model may not be suitable.
+From how closely the discrepant model (Equation~\ref{eqn:simple_example_discrepant_y}) fits the data in the regions where observations are made (in Fig.~\ref{fig:simple_example}, panels \textbf{a} and \textbf{b}), we can see that in either case, a single exponential seems to provide a reasonable approximation to the DGP.
+However, if we require an accurate model for both the slow and fast behaviour of the system, model discrepancy presents an issue, and this model (namely, Equation~\ref{eqn:simple_example_discrepant_y}) may be unsuitable.
+This is the case for \(T_2\) as shown in Fig.~\ref{fig:simple_example}\textbf{a}.
+This variability in behaviour is shown in Fig.~\ref{fig:simple_example}, panels \textbf{g} and \textbf{h}, which show how the model's predictions for \(0 \leq t \leq 2\) depend on what protocol was used to fit the model.

+The Bayesian posteriors illustrated in Fig.~\ref{fig:simple_example}, panels \textbf{e} and \textbf{f}, show that we are not able to avoid the problems caused by model discrepancy by simply adopting a Bayesian framework---we will obtain precise parameter estimates that are highly dependent on the chosen training protocol, nevertheless.
+This problem becomes more obvious when we increase the number of observations.
+In the examples detailed in this paper, we explore this `high-data limit' where the variability in each parameter estimate (under repeated samples of the DGP) is minuscule compared to the difference between parameter estimates obtained from different protocols.